 Synchrony and the Bank may be subject to increasingly stringent capital adequacy standards in the future.
 For instance, if in the future Synchrony has \$100 billion or more in average total consolidated assets based on a four quarter average, Synchrony will become subject to biennial supervisory stress tests, a formal capital plan submission requirement, and the stress capital buffer.
-See "Regulation-Regulation Relating to Our Business- Savings and Loan Holding Company Regulation-Capital" and "Regulation-Regulation Relating to Our Business- Savings and Loan Holding Company Regulation-Dividends and Stock Repurchases."
-While Synchrony had less than \$100 billion in average total consolidated assets as of December 31, 2021 and less than \$100 billion in total consolidated assets in each of the four quarters ending as of December 31, 2021, its average total consolidated assets have exceeded \$100 billion in the past and may exceed such threshold again in future periods.
+See "Regulation-Regulation Relating to Our Business-Savings and Loan Holding Company Regulation-Capital" and "Regulation-Regulation Relating to Our Business-Savings and Loan Holding Company Regulation-Dividends and Stock Repurchases."
+Synchrony had average consolidated assets of \$98.2 billion for the four quarters ended December 31, 2022.
+As a result, Synchrony is not currently subject to most of the enhanced prudential standards under the Tailoring Rules.
+However, Synchrony's total consolidated assets at December 31, 2022 exceeded \$100 billion and its average consolidated assets for four quarters may exceed such threshold in future periods.
 If Synchrony becomes subject to supervisory stress tests, a formal capital plan submission requirement, and/or the stress capital buffer, Synchrony could be subject to additional restrictions on its ability to return capital to shareholders.